 - Dr. Lisa Ellsworth, Fire, Restoration, and Rangeland Ecologist at Oregon State University

-- Nick Goulette, Executive Director of the Watershed Center (featured in the film)
+- Nick Goulette, Executive Director of the The Watershed Research and Training Center (featured in the film)

 - Jen Zalewski, Stewardship Manager at the Deschutes Land Trust